UKHomeOffice/posters/accessibility/posters_tw/ABOUT.md

 **Expand**

-For other using, it will be no longer need to install the font
+For other use, it will be no longer need to install the font